 As expected, Penthara IV proves to be in pretty bad shape upon the Enterprise's arrival.
 As Picard speaks with Dr. Moseley on the planet about how to use Federation technology to help, Rasmussen goes to Ten-Forward (sadly, Guinan does not appear in this episode) and Engineering, and delivers to the crew, as promised, his questionnaires.
 Attempts to get him to open up a bit are met with Rasmussen condescending to them, and talking too cryptically and vaguely to get anything out of him.
 On the other hand, he certainly has an awful lot of questions for them, and has taken to pocketing random pieces of equipment from around the ship.

 While Riker and Picard are on the bridge discussing what in the blue hell the professor's questions are about, earthquakes and volcanic eruptions devastate Penthara IV.
-Seems their phaser idea didn't work like they'd hoped, and instead they dramatically increased seismic activity.
-La Forge and Data figure they can ionize the upper atmosphere with their deflector beam and a modified phaser blast, but, as Data relays to Picard, they have to do this maneuver precisely or risk burning off the entire atmosphere from the planet.
+Seems their phaser idea didn't work like they'd hoped, and instead they dramatically increased seismic activity, worsening the ash cover.
+La Forge and Data figure they can ionize the upper atmosphere with their deflector beam and a modified phaser blast, which will somehow clear the air, but, as Data relays to Picard, they have to do this maneuver precisely or risk burning off the entire atmosphere from the planet.

 Picard: How can you be?
 How can you be comfortable watching people die?